Mental Health Negligence Claims

 Personally, they are down to earth, friendly and approachable people whom you can talk to and confide in.
 They’ve seen most things and understand how these traumatic incidents can devastate lives, gauging the true cost of the physical, psychological and emotional damage sustained.
 They will listen and encourage and then use their technical skills to translate everything that they’ve heard and felt into positive action for you.

-The prestigious Chambers UK guide ranks the department highly and says Howells “noteworthy team” offers “a broad range of clinical negligence advice to clients, including related human rights claims.
-Further experience of claims concerning issues surrounding failures in hospital and A&E care and delayed diagnoses.
-Also acts on spinal injury claims, including cauda equina syndrome cases.”
-“Interviewees highlight the lawyers for their “strong client-driven approach to the work.”
+The prestigious Chambers UK 2022 guide ranks the department highly and says Howells is a “noteworthy team offering a broad range of clinical negligence advice to clients, including related human rights claims.
+Further experience in claims concerning issues surrounding failures in hospital care, including severe birth injuries and delayed diagnoses.
+Also acts on spinal injury claims, amputations and fatal accidents.
+The department possesses significant experience in medical inquests.”